-Melissa and TobyAnne have a fantasy artist collective New Westminster called The Wylde Wood Collective.
-The Wylde Wood boasts the work of over 50 talented authors, artists, and craftspeople who work in fantasy and historic themes.
+Melissa and TobyAnne have a fantasy artist collective in New Westminster called The Wylde Wood Collective.
+The Wylde Wood boasts the work of talented authors, artists, and craftspeople who work in fantasy and historic themes.
 The collective used to have an otherworldly physical shop but unfortunately it had to close due mostly to the real world outbreak of Covid-19.

 Melissa never allows the dust to settle and has two art books currently in the works, "Aelfena" (Anglo-Saxon for spirit, nymph, or fairy) and "MMDuncan's Monograph of Trolls".
 She has started a series of twice monthly Facebook Live Streams in which she hosts talks with special guest artists, speaks about her process, and more.
 It is a richly informative and interesting window into her studio life and that of fellow fantasy artists.
 Melissa was recently awarded a grant from the City of New Westminster to expand on her art business tech.
 Due to quarantine, she is also finding more time at her easel.